-Although not all depression is linked to discouragement, repeated, unchecked discouragement can cause us to become depressed and ineffective for God’s work.
+Although not all depression is linked to discouragement, repeated, unchecked discouragement can cause you to become depressed and ineffective in God’s work.

 “I have told you all this so that you may have peace in me.
 Here on earth you will have many trials and sorrows.
 But take heart, because I have overcome the world.”

 John 16:33 NLT

-Understanding the condition of being discouraged, and how discouragement manifests in our spirit, helps us learn to alleviate its effects and avoid it becoming a permanent state.
-We can learn how to nurture and uplift our souls.
+Understanding the condition of being discouraged, and how discouragement manifests in your spirit, helps you learn to alleviate its effects and avoid it becoming a permanent state.

 “It is getting into the habit of nurturing those emotions and connections that give us strength and hope: two emotions overwhelmed when the tide of discouragement comes over us.
 Is it possible to get into a place of positivity when discouragement already sets in?